nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 This component also listens to other components and outputs the desired messages in specified formats.

-### Storage component
+### 2.3 Storage component

 Under the storage component, the `StorageManager` class handles the read and write operations of the various list classes available, such as `ExerciseList` and `FoodList`, through classes such as `ExerciseStorage` and `FoodStorage`.

 ![Storage class diagram](images/StorageClassDiagram.png)

+Figure 3:  StorageManager class diagram

-The figure above shows the associations and dependencies present with the `StorageManager` class.
+Figure 3 above shows the associations and dependencies present with the `StorageManager` class.

 On startup, the `Fitr` class creates a new `StorageManager` object.
 The `StorageManager` class will then create the various storage objects required to load that particular file into the program.
 This will cause the various storage objects to retrieve the text files from the given file paths and loads the data into the program.